AvocadoCoder/i3blocks/README.md

 # i3blocks

 This is where I upload my i3blocks scripts.
-I try to make them as minimallistic and redeable as posible, so they are so suitable for begguinners.
+I try to make them as minimallistic and redeable as posible, so they are so suitable for beguinners.

 # Battery